idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 **MyMemory**

 API parameters: Enter a valid [Translated.net](https://www.translated.net/en/) account email.
 If you leave this field empty, CafeTran will use a developer API key.
-There is no need to enter anything to use MyMemory in CafeTran.
+There is no need to enter anything to use MyMemory in CafeTran for free.

 MyMemory uses a combination of Google Translate and Microsoft Translate for its suggestions.
 It also queries the [MyMemory](https://mymemory.translated.net/) public translation memory, returning TM matches.

-Free, anonymous usage is limited to 1000 words/day.
 If you provide a valid email (“de” parameter), you enjoy 10,000 words/day.
 There is a 500 characters limit per queried segment.